 - The prevention or relief of poverty;

+- The advancement of education;

 - The advancement of citizenship or community development; and

 - The relief of those in need.

-All as they relate to older citizens within the City of Glasgow.
+All as they relate to vulnerable citizens within the City of Glasgow.

 Summary of main activities in relation to these objects